 In July 2012 I received my PhD in Mathematics from the Department of Mathematics, University of Athens, Greece, focusing on singular discrete dynamical systems and their applications.

-Since then, I have been a Post-Doctoral Researcher at MACSI (Mathematics Applications Consortium for Science and Industry), Department of Mathematics & Statistics, University of Limerick, Ireland and a Senior researcher at ERC (Electricity Research Centre), University College Dublin Ireland.
+Since then, I have been a Senior researcher at ESIPP, University College Dublin Ireland, and a Post-Doctoral Researcher at MACSI (Mathematics Applications Consortium for Science and Industry), Department of Mathematics & Statistics, University of Limerick, Ireland.

-Currently I am a Senior Researcher at ESIPP, University College Dublin Ireland.
+Currently I am a UCD Research Fellow at AMPSAS, University College Dublin Ireland.

-My current research interests include singular systems, optimization methods, dynamical systems (differential & difference equations), fractional calculus, networks, and mathematical modeling with applications in power systems, energy systems, circuits and materials.
+My current research interests include dynamical systems, mathematics of networks, differential & difference equations, singular systems, fractional calculus, optimization methods, linear algebra, mathematical modeling with applications in power systems, energy systems, circuits and materials.